vineetkapoor-brivo/PostsHub/README.md

 ## The challenge

-The app builds and runs, but contains **14 intentional bugs**.
+The app builds and runs, but contains more than **10 intentional bugs**.
 They fall into these categories:

-- 2 UI / layout bugs
+- UI / layout bugs
-- 2 State-management bugs
+- State-management bugs
-- 2 Codable / decoding bugs
+- Codable / decoding bugs
-- 2 Crash bugs
+- Crash bugs
-- 2 Performance or threading bugs
+- Performance or threading bugs
-- 4 Mixed bonus bugs (SwiftUI identity, animations, search, async)
+- Mixed bonus bugs (SwiftUI identity, animations, search, async)

 For each bug you find, please explain:
 1. What you observed.